-Edward John Jeremiah - Born November 4, 1905 in Worcester, Massachusetts – Died August 15, 1967 was a professional ice Hockey player and Hall of Fame coach in College Hockey.
+Edward John "Eddie" Jeremiah - Born November 4, 1905 in Worcester, Massachusetts – Died August 15, 1967 was a ice Hockey right winger and coach.

 Jeremiah entered Dartmouth in 1926 after attending high school in Somerville, Massachusetts, and prep school at Hebron Academy in Maine.
 He earned nine letters at Somerville, in football, Hockey, and baseball while earning three more in those same sports at Hebron.

-Jeremiah spent the 1933 season with both the Boston Cubs and the New Haven Eagles team, again in the Canadian-American League.
-His last year of playing was the 1935 season with Cleveland Falcons of the International Hockey League.
+Jeremiah rejoined the New Haven Eagles for the 1932-33 season, again in the CAHL He played for the Philadelphia Arrows the next season, and his last year of playing was the 1934-35 season with Cleveland Falcons of the International Hockey League / IHL.

 Jeremiah started his coaching career with the Boston Olympics Hockey team and guided them to the National Amateur Athletic Union Championship in 1936.